A Brief Chronology

 [*] For the first accurate geneological account of our subject, we are all deeply indebted to the fruitful research work of Mr. Chen Jing (陈靖): “A study of the Genesis of Thomé H. Fang, the Great Philosopher of Our Time,” Zongyang News--Anqing Daily, Supplements (in the 4th Column), Anqing, Anhui, China, September 22, 2007.
 For further relevant details, see endnotes.

 The title “Guilin Fang” is a great honor officially conferred upon the familyhead Fang Mao for five of his sons having all passed successfully the state examination, acclaimed as “the five dragons” of the Fang family.
 For all this Fang You (1418-1483) is crucially important as the first one of his whole family to win the honorable status of “Jinshi” --Advanced Candidate for Official Service.

-Confirmed in a conversation between Suncrates and Mr. Wang
+a conversation between Suncrates and

-Chong-wu, former Major of Jinan,
+Mr. Wang Chong-wu, former Major of Jinan,

 A classic allusion to The Virmalakirti-Nedesa-Sūtra, Chapter V. “Mañjūśrī Sent to Ask after Layman Vimalakirti in Illness.
 The latter replies, “I fall ill because all the sentient beings do (yet without being aware of illness as illness).”